Alternating quotients of right-angled Coxeter groups: The Main Theorem and its consequences

 \begin{theorem}[Main Theorem] Let $\mathcal{G}$ be a non-discrete finite simplicial graph of size at least $3$.
-Then all infinite-index quasiconvex subgroups of the right-angled Coxeter group associated to $\mathcal{G}$ are $\mathcal{A}$-separable and $\mathcal{S}$-separable if and only if $\mathcal{G}^c$ is connected. \end{theorem}
+Then all infinite-index convex-cocompact subgroups of the right-angled Coxeter group associated to $\mathcal{G}$ are $\mathcal{A}$-separable and $\mathcal{S}$-separable if and only if $\mathcal{G}^c$ is connected. \end{theorem}

-Recall that here quasiconvex means that it acts cocompactly on a convex subcomplex of Davis-Moussong complex.
-Similar result holds for RAAGs.
+Recall that here convex-cocompact means that it acts cocompactly on a convex subcomplex of the Davis-Moussong complex.
+A similar result holds for RAAGs.

 \begin{corollary} Let $\mathcal{G}$ be a finite simplicial graph of size at least $2$.
-Then all infinite index quasiconvex subgroups of the right-angled Artin group associated to $\mathcal{G}$ are $\mathcal{A}$-separable if and only if $\mathcal{G}^c$ is connected. \end{corollary}
+Then all infinite index convex-cocompact subgroups of the right-angled Artin group associated to $\mathcal{G}$ are $\mathcal{A}$-separable if and only if $\mathcal{G}^c$ is connected. \end{corollary}

-Here quasiconvex means that the subgroup acts cocompactly on a convex subcomplex of Salvetti complex.
-There is another action of the Artin group on a cube complex given by embedding the group in right-angled Coxeter group as described in the Lemma \ref{RAAGtoRACG}.
-We will first show that quasiconvexity with respect to Salvetti complex implies quasiconvexity with respect to Davis-Moussong complex.
+Here convex-cocompact means that the subgroup acts cocompactly on a convex subcomplex of the Salvetti complex.There is another action of the Artin group on a cube complex given by embedding the group in right-angled Coxeter group as described in the Lemma \ref{RAAGtoRACG}.
+We will first show that convex-cocompactness with respect to the Salvetti complex implies convex-cocompactness with respect to the Davis-Moussong complex.